 We have collaborated with communities along the tip of the Great Northern Peninsula to officially create the Great Northern Trail Network—adding each community trail to the network and providing updates and improvements when feasible.
 Currently, our endeavours include the ambitious creation of new trails, with plans for continued expansion.

-Our work would not be possible without the generous support of the International Grenfell Association, Atlantic Canada Opportunities Agency, the Government of Newfoundland and Labrador’s Department of Industry, Energy and Technology, as well as our members, sponsors, and donors.
-Their ongoing support is vital to growing and sustaining our trail network for future generations.
+This progress would not be possible without the generous support of our members, volunteers, communities, sponsors, donors, and key partners, including the International Grenfell Association, Atlantic Canada Opportunities Agency, the Government of Newfoundland and Labrador’s Department of Industry, Energy and Technology, and Trans Canada Trail.
+Together, we are continuing to build, protect, and celebrate one of Newfoundland and Labrador’s most inspiring coastal trail networks.